Asian equities higher on US recovery hopes

 "Stocks will kick off the week at record highs, with investors digesting what appears to be an optimistic recovery despite mounting concerns about new Covid-19 variants," said Stephen Innes of Axi.

-Hong Kong and Shanghai were both up more than one percent in morning trade, despite first quarter economic growth in China skating under market expectations.
+Hong Kong was up 0.5 percent and Shanghai rose 1.5 percent in afternoon trade, despite first-quarter economic growth in China skating under market expectations.

-Tokyo rose 0.2 percent after a shaky start with investors searching for new purchase cues.
+Tokyo finished the day flat after a lacklustre session, with investors searching for new purchase cues.

-"The Tokyo market may take a wait-and-see stance before the corporate earnings season kicks into high gear" later this week, SBI Securities said in a note.
+Market sentiment in Japan has been hamstrung by a slow-moving vaccination programme, though Prime Minister Yoshihide Suga hinted Monday that the country should have enough vaccines for all citizens over 16 by September.

-Market sentiment in Japan has been hamstrung by a slow-moving vaccination programme, though the government said Sunday that the country should have enough vaccines for all citizens by September.
+"The market remained cautious as we can't be optimistic about the latest situation of infections at home and overseas," Yoshihiro Okumura of Chibagin Asset Management told AFP.

-Sydney, Seoul, Taipei all rose, while Singapore was flat and slumps rounded out morning trade in Jakarta and Manila.
+Mumbai shed more than two percent after officials announced a snap lockdown in India's capital New Delhi.

 Oil benchmarks were down despite energy markets enjoying a boost from industry forecasts and tensions between Washington, Tehran and Russia, Innes said.